isomerpages/pa-cdcne/_events/Past Events/Career & Skills Level Up.md

 ---
 <p>This year’s two-day Career &amp; Skills Level-Up SkillsFuture Festival
 @ North East event shed light on supporting mid-career transitions.
-With over 20 employees and more than 2,000 job vacancies offered, residents were introduced to many career and upskilling opportunities in the digital and care sectors.</p>
+With over 20 employers and more than 2,000 job vacancies available, residents were introduced to a wide range of career and upskilling opportunities, particularly in the digital and care sectors.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/IMG__77_.jpg">
 </div>